TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

 To do that we can use the minus sign "-" instead of a target.
 The line would then be the following::

-   typolink.parameter = www.example.com - linkclass
+   stdWrap.typolink.parameter = www.example.com - linkclass

 With the usage of the typolink function and the target attribute, it is also possible to open links in JavaScript popups. ::